 Step 3: Select Intel Dynamic Platform & Thermal Framework

-Step 4: Right-click on Intel Dynamic Platform & Thermal Framework and choose Uninstall.
+Step 4: Right-click on the Intel Dynamic Platform & Thermal Framework and choose Uninstall.

 Step 5: Wait until Windows completes the uninstall procedure completely.